cobmin/HelloLoopringSharp/README.md

 # HelloLoopringSharp
-C# Wrapper around the Loopring API
+C# Wrapper around the Loopring API.
+Works with Metamask.
+Will build in WalletConnect eventually